Flatulence refers to the passing of gas from the digestive system via the back passage, also known as “passing wind” or “farting.”

 - Celiac disease (intolerance to gluten)

 - Lactose intolerance, characterized by an inability to breakdown and absorb lactose

 - Malabsorption, meaning nutrients are not properly absorbed

-There is no official guideline for determining a normal level of flatulence, but people are generally advised to see their GP if flatulence is becoming troublesome.
-People should also see their GP if additional symptoms are present such as continued abdominal bloating, recurrent episodes of constipation and diarrhea, abdominal pain, unexplained weight loss, blood in the stool or signs of infection.
+There is no official guideline for determining a normal level of flatulence, but people are generally advised to see their general doctor if the flatulence becomes troublesome.
+People should also see their general doctor if additional symptoms are present, such as continued abdominal bloating, recurrent episodes of constipation and diarrhea, abdominal pain, unexplained weight loss, blood in the stool, or signs of infection.

 - Citrus fruits

-Exercise can help improve how the digestive system and bowel function, as well as reducing bloating.
+Exercise can help improve how the digestive system and bowel function, as well as reduce bloating.
 As smaller meals are easier to digest, eating six small meals a day is less likely to cause flatulence than eating three large meals a day.
-People can also try giving up smoking because, as well as causing more air to be swallowed, inhaled tobacco smoke can irritate the digestive tract.
+People can also try to give up smoking because, as well as causing more air to be swallowed, inhaled tobacco smoke can irritate the digestive tract.

 Some over-the-counter medications are also available to help relieve flatulence.
 Charcoal tablets absorb gases produced by the digestive system and some dietary supplements contain alpha-galactosidase, an enzyme that aids carbohydrate digestion.
 Probiotics can also be helpful, as they encourage the growth of “friendly” bacteria, which aid the breakdown of food in the gut.
 Examples of these friendly bacteria include lactobacilli and bifidobacteria.